abhi152/Nimble_tutorial_ble_phy/Ble_Phy_Central_Example_Walkthrough.md

-## Intializaion of LE PHY to Default 1M dataspeed.
+## Intializaion of LE PHY to Default 1M data speed.
- 1M PHY is deafault PHY for BLE devices which enables it to provides data rate of 1 Mbps.It is used while establishing connection between divices and maintians the backword comapability with all those divises who dont have BLE5.0 support.`set_default_le_phy_before_conn()` function set default LE PHY before establishing connection.
+ 1M PHY is the default PHY for BLE devices which enables it to provide a data rate of 1 Mbps.
+It is used while establishing the connection between devices and maintains backward compatibility with all those devices that don't have BLE5.0 support.`set_default_le_phy_before_conn()` function set default LE PHY before establishing a connection.

 ```c
 void set_default_le_phy_before_conn(uint8_t tx_phys_mask, uint8_t rx_phys_mask)